Amsterdam Travel Guide: Attractions and Places to Eat and Stay

 • The Rijksmuseum invites all visitors interested in Dutch art and history from the Middle Ages to the present day.
 The main feature of the museum is “The Night Watch” by Rembrandt.

 • Hardly any woman traveler can say no to the Diamond Museum Amsterdam.
 Located in the Museum Quarter, the museum displays diamond jewelry.
-Additionally, it informs all visitors about background and history of its diamonds.
+Additionally, it informs all visitors about the background and history of its diamonds.

 • For in-depth history of Amsterdam, go no further than the Amsterdam Museum, located in the old City Orphanage.